grapenut/mush-portal/README.md

 > - Sidebar
 >   - Configurable docked panel with interactive context command buttons.
 >   - Show basic information about the room (contents, players, exits).
->   - Sidebar automatically updates when you or another object moves using _JSON API_.
+>   - Sidebar automatically updates via _JSON API_ when you or another object moves.

 > - Spawn Windows
 >   - Append text, e.g. from matched triggers, with full 256-color support.
 >   - Update taskbar icon of minimized window on new activity.
->   - Secondary input window with optional command prefix (so you don't have to type +p).
+>   - Secondary input window with optional command prefix so you don't have to type say or +p.

 > - Taskbar
 >   - Customize icon buttons that execute MUSH commands or Javascript code.